 Front-panel Inputs and Outputs

-The following signals are output from the front panel of the eFEX.

-Numbers of L1Topo modules, etc, need updating

-eFEX_Results[35:0].
-These optical signals carry TOB data to a maximum of six L1Topo modules.
-They contain six copies of the same data, such that the signals eFEX_Results[5:0] are identical to eFEX_Results[11:6], etc..
-They are driven by three, 12-way PPOD devices down a total of 36 fibres at a line rate of 6.4–10 Gb/s.
-The fibres that carry the signals are grouped into three bundles, each of which comprises 12 fibres and carries the data for two L1Topo modules.
-The splitting of bundles necessary to distribute fibres and signals between L1Topo modules is implemented external to the eFEX.

 The following signals are, or can be, sent or received via the L1Topo front panel.

 Electrical differential (LVDS) signals are sent to the CTP via an SCSI VHDCI style connector, located on the mezzanine.

 Fibre-optical output to CTP via MPO/MTP connectors.
 A total of 48 fibres can be sent out of the front panel, largest fraction assumed to be spares for possible use at Phase-2.